-All pupils will study the same curriculum as in KS1&2 with the addition of GSCE Biology Science, BTEC Biology science and if appropriate for individual children

-Pupils from Key Stage 3 onwards will also have assess to ESafety tutorials, CEOP presentations, Domestic Abuse/Arrange Marriages, FGM, Prevent, Law and Online safety, Careers and Transgender workshops and access workshops with Drug, Alcohol and Sexual Health Workers.
+All pupils will study the same curriculum as in KS1&2 with the addition of combined science and if appropriate for individual children another Modern Foreign Language.
+Pupils from Key Stage 3 onwards will also have assess to ESafety tutorials, CEOP presentations, Domestic Abuse/Arrange Marriage workshops and access workshops with Drug, Alcohol and Sexual Health Workers.